nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Added the UML diagram of Appointment Add
 - Added the UML diagram of Service Add
 - Added User Stories of v1.0 and v2.0
+- Added Setting Up and Getting Started
+- Added Non-Functional Requirements
+- Reorganized the structure and catalog

 **Contributions to team-based tasks**